-CAPRELSA is not recommended for use in patients with moderate and severe hepatic impairment, as safety and efficacy have not been established. [see DOSAGE AND ADMINISTRATION]
+CAPRELSA is not recommended for use in patients with moderate and severe hepatic impairment, as safety and efficacy have not been established [see DOSAGE AND ADMINISTRATION].

-CAPRELSA REMS (Risk Evaluation and Mitigation Strategy) Program
+CAPRELSA REMS (Risk Evaluation And Mitigation Strategy) Program

-Because of the risk of QT prolongation, Torsades de pointes, and sudden death, CAPRELSA is available only through a restricted distribution program called CAPRELSA REMS Program.
+Because of the risk of QT prolongation, Torsades de pointes, and sudden death, CAPRELSA is available only through a restricted distribution program called the CAPRELSA REMS Program.
 Only prescribers and pharmacies certified with the program are able to prescribe and dispense CAPRELSA.

 To learn about the specific REMS requirements and to enroll in the CAPRELSA REMS Program, call 1-800-236-9933 or visit www.caprelsarems.com.

 Patient Counsling Information

-See FDA-approved patient labeling (Medication Guide)
+See FDA-Approved Patient Labeling (Medication Guide)

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Vandetanib was not mutagenic in vitro in the bacterial reverse mutation (Ames) assay and was not clastogenic in both the in vitro cytogenetic assay using human lymphocytes or in the in vivo rat micronucleus assay.
+Carcinogenicity studies have not been conducted with vandetanib.
+Vandetanib was not mutagenic in vitro in the bacterial reverse mutation (Ames) assay and was not clastogenic in either the in vitro cytogenetic assay using human lymphocytes or in the in vivo rat micronucleus assay.

 Use In Specific Populations

-Pregnancy Category D [see WARNINGS AND PRECAUTIONS].
+Pregnancy Category D [see WARNINGS AND PRECAUTIONS]

 In nonclinical studies, vandetanib was excreted in rat milk and found in plasma of pups following dosing to lactating rats.
 Vandetanib transfer in breast milk resulted in relatively constant exposure in pups due to the long half-life of the drug.
 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from CAPRELSA, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.